 Are Pain and Suffering Settlements Taxable?

 The umbrella term “pain and suffering” covers a number of related concepts, including compensation for physical pain, emotional suffering, mental anguish, humiliation, and inconvenience that results from a personal injury.
-No compensation can make pain go away, but an award of damages helps to make an accident victim whole by providing funds that help the victim compensate for pain and suffering.
+No compensation can make pain go away, but an award of damages helps to make an accident victim whole by providing funds that help the victim compensation for pain and suffering.

 For example, a person who has been forced to endure substantial pain after an accident may be awarded damages that will help the victim offset the pain with future pleasure.
 The victim may decide to take a vacation or to pursue an expensive hobby that will take the victim's mind off the suffering that the victim experienced.